The Safest and Most Dangerous Places in Bloody Springs, MS: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Bloody Springs is $222 per year, which is $242 less than the national average and $47 less than Mississippi's state average.
-Below we compare cities similar to Bloody Springs:
+The overall cost of crime per resident in Bloody Springs is $222 per year, which is $242 less than the national average and $47 less than Mississippi's state average.
+The comparison below uses cities similar to Bloody Springs:

 • In Fayette, MS, crime costs $635 per person, which is $413 more than in Bloody Springs.